Customers who need assistance

 • Attendants and cabin attendants are unable to provide personal assistance (such as assistance with meals and use of restrooms), so customers who are unable to take care of personal needs on their own will need to reserve a seat next to an accompanying person in advance.

-• Please notify the Contact Center at least 48 hours prior to departure if you need assistance.
+• Please notify the Contact Center at least 5days prior to departure if you need assistance.
 (Hearing dogs are allowed to accompany customers free of charge.
 Please also check [customers with assistance dogs for the physically challenged] if you wish to bring your dog with you.

 • To request a seat, please use the Advance Seat Reservation Service at least 24 hours prior to departure.
 (Paid service)